BladeRunnerJS/scaling-js-apps/services/messages_services.md

 * `chat.service` to use a fake chat service implementation

-Now that the helper services are in place, we can get to work.
+Now that the helper service is in place, we can get to work.

 ## Get the Existing Messages from the Chat Service